UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 The output above shows the summary (or descriptive) statistics for the four numerical columns in our data.

-If we are interested in specific columns with specific statistics, we can also appy the `agg` method to aggregate a column based on some aggregation functions.
+If we are interested in specific columns with specific statistics, we can also apply the `agg()` method to aggregate a column based on some aggregation functions.

 Let's say we would like to know what is the mean life expectancy in the dataset.